Numerix-DSP/siglib/gnuplot_c/README.md

 This software is released under the terms of the MIT License.
 For full details see "Gnuplot_C Users Guide.pdf"

-This software has been written by Sigma Numerix Ltd. and placed in the public domain.
+This software has been written by Alpha Numerix and placed in the public domain.

-Copyright (c) 2022 Sigma Numerix Ltd. All rights reserved.
+Copyright (c) 2023 Alpha Numerix All rights reserved.